slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On depression and anxiety

 <!--
-+ _falsi1ke@x -- Most men don't ask for help.
++ x@_falsi1ke -- Most men don't ask for help.
 They suffer in silence.
 If a man is asking for your help, You are his last hope.
-+ _falsi1ke@x -- Unemployment hits different when you’re a man.
++ x@_falsi1ke -- Unemployment hits different when you’re a man.
 Your Family treats you differently.
 People lose respect for you.
 Nobody cares about you and what you say.
 Your Family is only nice when you have something to offer.
 May the universe be kind to our unemployed brothers.
-+ alpharivelino@x -- A woman's insecurities make her more beautiful.
++ x@alpharivelino -- A woman's insecurities make her more beautiful.
 A man's insecurities make him more pathetic
-+ morganhousel@x -- A really ugly mix is intelligence + insecurity.
++ x@morganhousel -- A really ugly mix is intelligence + insecurity.
-+ naval@X -- The central contradiction of therapy is that the source of unhappiness is thinking about yourself.
++ x@naval -- The central contradiction of therapy is that the source of unhappiness is thinking about yourself.
-+ orangebook_@x -- You are not anxious because you have too much to do, you are anxious because you are not doing what you know you should be doing.
++ x@orangebook_ -- You are not anxious because you have too much to do, you are anxious because you are not doing what you know you should be doing.
-+ willmanidis@x -- I’ve met many more people who turned their lives around by walking around aimlessly for a couple hours a day than I’ve met people who have had their lives improved at all by professional therapy
++ x@willmanidis -- I’ve met many more people who turned their lives around by walking around aimlessly for a couple hours a day than I’ve met people who have had their lives improved at all by professional therapy
 > *"An intellectual is someone whose mind watches itself."  -- Albert Camus [1913]*
-> *"Gentle reminder: Your smartphone collects enough information to provide a very accurate picture of your mental health."  -- rapahelz@x*
+> *"Gentle reminder: Your smartphone collects enough information to provide a very accurate picture of your mental health."  -- x@rapahelz*
 > *"Just like a low resting heart rate is the byproduct of intense exercise, low anxiety is the byproduct of intense self-examination." — Naval Ravikant*
 > *"Self-obsession is the root of all unhappiness.
 The happiest people in life love something more than they love themselves.
 They love their children, they love God, they love their mission, what have you.
 And all misery comes from rumination, from sitting around...going in circles in your head about me, me, me, me.
 I get interested in topics and concepts and ideas and understandings.
 And the more I focus that way, the less I think about myself."  -- NAVAL*
 > *"The #1 reason to be anonymous is insecurity."  -- Sahil Lavingia [1989]*
 > *"Angels can fly because they can take themselves lightly."  -- {attributed to} G.K.
 Chesterton [1874]*

+- A man complaining a lot is a man not accomplishing a lot.
 - cages aren’t made of iron, they’re made of thoughts.
 - It took me 13 years to realize that the only cure to depression is just leaving the house at every single possible opportunity no matter how badly you don’t want to.
 - Most people are not extremes and most people are in the middle.
 Most things are not binary.
 Introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
 It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.